k-rns/Melown/Melown_Backend_Workflow.md

 ### Create the style configuration file
 Geodata free layers are stylable in a manner remotely resembling CSS.
 The style file is referenced in the above resource definition (definition.styleUrl).
 The file does not exist yet.
 Fix this by putting the following into ``` /var/vts//mapproxy/datasets/sandwich/vector/sampling_locations.style ```:

+How to format VTS geodata can be found here: https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format

 ```
 {
     "layers": {